AlyceBrady/ramp/README.md

 # RAMP: Record and Activity Management Program #
 # SMART: Software for Managing Academic Records and Transcripts #

-Welcome to the (temporarily) combined RAMP/SMART Release 0.0.0.1.
+Welcome to the (temporarily) combined RAMP/SMART Project.

 ## RAMP ##